peteseta/physics-ia/main.typ

 // Fractional uncertainties from measurement and averages were acceptable Overall, the data was precise and accurate.
-This is supported by the data in that there was only one outlier (colored in red in @raw_data_table), which was removed when taking averages.
-The average standard deviation between trials was 0.08Hz, which indicates that the data was precise.
+This is supported by the data in that there was only one outlier (colored in red in @raw_data_table), which was removed before data processing.
+The average standard deviation between trials was 0.08Hz, a value well below the degrees of uncertainty, which indicates that the data was extremely precise.
 Comparing the collected data to the theoretical data led to a low average percentage difference of -0.51% and high coefficient of determination ($R^2 = 0.9987$) with the theoretical trendline, further indicating that the data was accurate.

 The methodology allowed 5 trials of data to be collected for 10 variations of the IV, which resulted in a relevant investigation.
-The control variables chosen were relevant and limited random error.
+The control variables chosen were relevant and limited random/systematic error.
 The method of investigation, FFT analysis, was appropriate for investigating the research question as it yielded more precise data than if other less discriminatory harmonic frequency detection methods were used, such as a phone frequency detector application or a guitar tuner.
 The use of an automatic search algorithm to identify the frequencies as opposed to manual identification also increased accuracy, leading to less systematic and random error.

+#pagebreak()
 == Limitations
 // methodological issues - refer back to assumptions made in the background